santiagosan93/IRL_nous_travaillons_no_background/README.md

   * bio and phone_number     -> sugar for the challenge (strings)
   * confirmed                -> Let's us know if the user has clicked still interested when the 3 monts are about to come, or just confirmed his email upon                                    request creation (boolean)
   * expired                  -> Let's us know if the request is out of the que or not (boolean)
+  * expiery_date             -> The date in which the request will be taken out of the line if not confirmed (date)
   * accepted                 -> Meaning the request has been accepted into Nous Travaillons (boolean)
   * que_number               -> The position in which the request stands